-In partnership with the Institute on Ethnicity, Culture, and the Modern Experience and The John Cotton Dana Library, both at Rutgers University-Newark, the Newark Archives Project is now undertaking a survey of relevant archival collections located in Newark, in the New Jersey-New York metropolitan area, and ultimately throughout the United States.
-Our survey includes papers of individuals and families; records of government agencies, organizations, and businesses; photographs; film; and audio collections covering all aspects and from all periods of Newark history.
+In partnership with the Institute on Ethnicity, Culture, and the Modern Experience and The John Cotton Dana Library, both at Rutgers University-Newark, the Project’s aim is to survey and describe collections of papers of individuals and families; records of government agencies, organizations, and businesses; photographs; film; and audio collections covering all aspects and from all periods of Newark history.

-The Newark Archives Project's searchable online database, created by the Technical Services Division of Rutgers University Libraries, will interest a wide range of users—archivists, librarians, museum curators, students and teachers, local historians, government employees, the media—in fact, everyone who has an interest in Newark’s proud municipal history.
+The Newark Archives Project's searchable online database is constantly growing.
+Created by the Technical Services Division of Rutgers University Libraries, the database will interest a wide range of users—archivists, librarians, museum curators, students and teachers, local historians, government employees, the media—in fact, everyone who has an interest in Newark’s proud municipal history.

 To search the more than 3,000 collection descriptions the Project has created to date, click here http://nap.rutgers.edu